Within the Roman Catholic church, there are two types of priests: the secular clergy and the religious orders

 Simão Rodrigues de Azevedo (Portugal)

-This band of energetic well-educated men who desired nothing more than to help others find God in their lives called themselves the Company of Jesus, and also Amigos en El Señor or "Friends in the Lord", because they felt "they were placed together by Christ".
+Friends who vowed themselves to poverty and chastity and placed themselves at the disposal of the Pope This band of energetic well-educated men who desired nothing more than to help others find God in their lives called themselves the Company of Jesus, and also Amigos en El Señor or "Friends in the Lord", because they felt "they were placed together by Christ"

-Ad Majorem Dei Gloriam (For The Greater Glory Of God
+Ad Majorem Dei Gloriam (For The Greater Glory Of God)

 In 1537, they traveled to Italy to seek papal approval for their order.
 Pope Paul III gave them a commendation, and permitted them to be ordained priests.
-These initial steps led to the founding of what would be called the Society of Jesus
+These initial steps led to the founding of what would be called the Society of Jesus.
+Besides the three vows of poverty, chastity, and obedience, they would also make a separate fourth vow: to go anywhere the Pope would send them.
+On Sept.
+27, 1540, Pope Paul III approved their petition to form a religious order and also approved their constitution without a single word altered.

-Eventually, they decided that it was for God’s greater glory that they unite themselves into a formally constituted organization by the vow of religious obedience to a superior.
+Eventually, they decided that it was for God’s Greater Glory that they unite themselves into a formally constituted organization by the vow of religious obedience to a superior.
 They drew up a document outlining the characteristics of the religious order they had in mind.
 The Compañia de Jesus (Companions of Jesus) would be primarily apostolic, not hidden away in some monastery, but out in the world.

 And so the Society of Jesus was born.